We had the experience but missed the meaning,

 We can assign to happiness.

-Ordinary when made the film aged into something beyond itself.
-The better memories do that.
-They seem, if we think of them at all at the time we have the experience we will later remember, to be just barely beyond the cusp of ordinary.
-Often we don't even discover them as memories until years later when they emerge, not as they were, but as they have become as our souls expand enough to value what we thought at the time was dross as the real gold of our lives.
+Ordinary when made the film has aged into something beyond itself.
+Our better memories do that.
+They seem, if we think of them at all at the time we have the experience we will later remember, to be just barely beyond the cusp of the work-a-day patterns of our lives; of the ordinary.
+Often we don’t even discover them as memories until years later when they emerge, not as they were, but as they have become – – as our aging souls expand enough to value what we thought at the time was dross — become the real gold of our lives.

 From the video itself, we learn the names of the “Cast” in the credits and also see a list of “The Tribe.”
 Aside from that there are other hints to the spring or summer in which this was made.
 We discover it was made in Findley Lake, New York, a small rural community up near the shore of Lake Erie.
 Was “The Tribe” a group of friends or a small commune of the kind that were still common in those years?
 Did the young man and young woman paired as “Adam” and “Eve” have a relationship outside the film or was it only for the purposes of the film?
 Somehow I doubt it was the latter.

 Looking a little deeper into the Net I found a few things worth noting.
 For one thing it is possible, through the odd but wonderful Google Street View to compare “Then” with “Now” and confirm, as if we did not know it with every cell of our being, that “Nothing lasts forever but the earth and sky.”